Start by clicking on "Fill out the template"

 A Residential Lease Agreement is a document that outlines the responsibilities of a landlord and tenant when a residential property is being rented.
 In the most basic landlord-tenant relationship, including those landlord-tenant relationships that exist between friends or family members, having a written lease that outlines all of the terms and conditions of the rental is a necessity.
 With rental properties, so much can happen between the parties that having everything agreed to in hard copy beforehand will make any disputes down the line a lot easier to deal with.

 In a lease, landlords list basic information about the rental property - such as rent payments, security deposit information, and pet policies, if applicable - so that tenants are aware of their obligations.
 Additionally, landlords can occasionally give tenant-specific information about what landlords are required to do and how they are required to act under the laws of the particular state the parties live in.
-A good lease should have as much as information possible to let the tenant know what to expect from the landlord, but also keep the landlord protected in case of a bad tenant.
+A good lease should have as much information as possible to let the tenant know what to expect from the landlord, but also to keep the landlord protected in case of a bad tenant.

 Leases can be short-term (six months or so) to long-term (a year or more) and are used for all different types of rental properties, such as homes, duplexes, and apartments.
 A residential lease agreement is a legally binding contract for both parties.

 How to use this document

 This Lease Agreement will help a landlord and tenant set forth all the required facts and obligations to rent out a property.
 In this document, the form-filler will list basic information, such as tenant and landlord names, addresses, and dates of the lease.
-The form-filler also be able to include more detailed information, such as how situations should be handled where the rent may be late.
+The form-filler will also include more detailed information, such as how situations should be handled when the rent may be late.